California Department of Toxic Substances Control

-The California Department of Toxic Substances Control (or DTSC) is an agency of the government of the state of California.
-The mission of the DTSC is to protect public health and the environment from toxic harm.
-DTSC is part of the California Environmental Protection Agency (Cal/EPA), has more than one thousand employees, and is headquartered in Sacramento.
-DTSC also has a number of regional offices across the state including two environmental chemistry laboratories, and field offices in Sacramento, Berkeley, Los Angeles, Chatsworth, Commerce, Cypress, Clovis (Fresno), San Diego and Calexico.
+The California Department of Toxic Substances Control (or DTSC) is an agency of the government of the state of California which protects public health and the environment from hazardous waste.
+DTSC is part of the California Environmental Protection Agency, with one thousand employees, and is headquartered in Sacramento.
+As of 2023, DTSC has regional offices in Berkeley, Chatsworth, Clovis, Commerce, Cypress, El Centro and San Diego and environmental chemistry laboratories in Berkeley and Pasadena.
+Meredith Williams has served as the director of DTSC since 2019.

 History

 The Hazardous Waste Control Act of 1972 established legal standards for hazardous waste.
-Accordingly, in 1972, the Department of Health Services created the new Hazardous Waste Management Unit, staffing it in 1973 with five employees concerned primarily with developing regulations and setting fees for the disposal of hazardous waste.
-In 1978, the Love Canal disaster caused an upswing in funding for the unit, which grew quickly to nearly seventy people before being made an official branch of the department.
+Accordingly, in 1972, the Department of Health Services (now called the California Health and Human Services Agency) created a hazardous waste management unit, staffing it in 1973 with five employees concerned primarily with developing regulations and setting fees for the disposal of hazardous waste.
+In 1978, the Love Canal disaster caused an upswing in funding for the unit, which grew to seventy people before being made an official branch of the department.

-In 1981, the Unit was converted into the Toxic Substances Control Division, consisting of a laboratory in Berkeley and a headquarters office in Sacramento, and took on public information duties.
+In 1981, the unit was renamed to the Toxic Substances Control Division, consisting of a laboratory in Berkeley and a headquarters office in Sacramento, and took on public information duties.
 Eventually, the Division was severed from the Department of Health Services and placed under the new California Environmental Protection Agency.

+The agency has since expanded to include the regulation of commercial products including toys, jewelry and food packaging.

 Areas of responsibility

 DTSC regulates the generation, handling, treatment and disposal of hazardous waste in California.
-DTSC also cleans up thousands of hazardous waste sites in California including disposal sites and industrial sites that resulted in contamination of soil and groundwater.
+DTSC also cleans up hazardous waste sites in California such as disposal sites and industrial sites that resulted in contamination of soil and groundwater.
+Since 1 October 2013, DTSC can impose a range of regulatory responses to address hazards or potential harmful exposure.
+According to the Safer Consumer Products regulations, DTSC may: require additional product information for consumers; impose use restrictions on chemicals and products; prohibit the sale of a product; require engineering controls; require end-of-life management; or order funding for green chemistry research.

 Programs and laws

-In close cooperation with the United States Environmental Protection Agency, DTSC administers both state and federal hazardous waste programs including:
+In cooperation with the United States Environmental Protection Agency, DTSC administers state and federal hazardous waste programs including: